Connecticut's Quaint New England Towns & Villages

 Greater New Haven

 As the first planned city in America, New Haven boasts a skyline that mixes Gothic towers with modern high-rises.
 Yale University gets much of the credit for New Haven’s civic pride, and visitors energetically browse the boutiques and bookstores that cater to the Yale intelligentsia.
 Atticus Bookstore and Café on Chapel Street makes a great jumping-off point.
 Work your way down York Street through Yale to Broadway.
 Here you’ll find a music lover’s paradise at Cutler’s Compact Discs, a New Haven mainstay since 1948.
-Circle back to campus to visit the Yale Art Gallery, the Yale Center for British Art and the renowned Shubert Theater.
+Circle back to campus to visit the greatly expanded Yale Art Gallery, the Yale Center for British Art and the renowned Shubert Theater.

 The seaside town of Madison makes a great place to overnight this time of year.
-The town green hosts arts and crafts fairs, antiques shows and performing arts.
+The town green hosts arts and crafts fairs, antiques shows and performing arts during warmer months.
 Main Street is anchored by a historic movie house and has plenty of great spots to grab sodas, sandwiches and sweets.
 Visitors also can enjoy the Sculpture Mile, where the work of local artists is dotted along the street.
 Its proximity to Yale makes Madison bookish, too, as visitors discover at RJ Julia Independent Booksellers.

 Another quintessential New England town nestled along the shoreline, Guilford branches off from the largest town green in the state.
 Five museums set up shop inside historic homes—the Henry Whitfield State Museum is the oldest stone house in New England, with many artifacts of 17th century Puritan life on display.
 The cute part?
 Visitors can soak in all the period pieces while perched on a Segway.
 Shoreline Segway offers guided tours through the entire time capsule.